kobr4/g_hashcodes/README.md

 **Photo album sorting problem.**

 After 3 hours of intense work we finally break free.
 Our target is to make a simple Greedy algorithm to use the parallelism processing provided by a powerful AMD multi-cores Threadripper 1950X CPU.
 This year the Google problem is to sort photo album, and make each keyword of photo to match each other.
 Then, we make it, 2 versions will finally be done, one in Scala language and the other in C language.
-Run datasets for only 7 minutes on AMD machine.
+Run datasets for only 7 minutes on AMD 1950X CPU.
 Hit the score board, having cross the 1M points bar.
 Great !
 Classed after 200th.
 Satisfied but a bit disappointed since we have missed the top 200 world class team.

 Algorithm :
 - Merge 2 vertical photos by choosing photos with the least common tags